 Is your motorhome fully insured?

-Remember, any additional gadgets and accessories will not only add to the value of your motorhome but will also make it more desirable to thieves, so make you’re fully covered by your motorhome insurance policy.
+Remember, any additional gadgets and accessories will not only add to the value of your campervan but will also make it more desirable to thieves, so make you’re fully covered by your campervan insurance policy.